FourFiveSeconds: Critical reception

 Rihanna's vocals on the song received praise from several music critics.

 Peter Kandunias of Gigwises praised Rihanna's and West's vocals as well as McCartney's instrumentation.
 Mclntyre of Forbes noted: "The song puts the spotlight on Rihanna's vocals, highlighting them in a way that her club-ready, bombastic tunes don't usually."
 Jim Farber of New York Daily News stated that this collaboration is better than the previous West–McCartney collaboration.
 Additionally, he praised Rihanna's vocals and stated that they are a lot better than West's, "who could have used more auto-tune to firm his unsteady vocals".
 Farber further noted: "It's refreshing to hear Rihanna sing with so little affect, in a setting that's much less processed than most of her recordings".
 Voxs Kelsey McKinney noted that "Rihanna's voice shows significant growth in range and tone since her last album".
 She adds that Rihanna's performance in the opening of the song is "more vulnerable than we've heard Rihanna since 2012's 'Stay', and hints that her new album may contain more confessional slow jams like this one".

 Spencer Kornhaber of The Atlantic wrote of Rihanna's vocals: "Listen to the ragged squeak in her voice in the first verse, and how she maintains control as she alternates between contemplative trills and gospel shouts during the bridge".
-According to Kornhaber, the song showcases "how distinctive her timbre and phrasing is", something that wasn't heard on her previous songs like the 2010 single "Only Girl (In the World)".
+According to Kornhaber, the song showcases "how distinctive her timbre and phrasing is", something that was not heard on her previous songs like the 2010 single "Only Girl (In the World)".
 Travis Grier of Def Pen Radio thought that the song is a good choice for Rihanna to achieve legendary status, as, "she's tackled pretty much every genre under the sun and 'FourFiveSeconds' just expands her versatility even more".
 Crotty of Elle wrote that the song is "awesome" and "sweet".
 Billboard named "FourFiveSeconds" the 21st best song of 2015.